 Retroposons are suitable and homoplasy-free markers: their insertion sites are random; parallel insertions or exact excisions are very rare.
 Thus, if one finds a retroposon in the homologous genomic loci of both species this indicates a common ancestry; on the contrary: if the marker is missing in one of the species, it means prior divergence.
-Moreover, one retroposon can insert into another: this situation is called transposition into transposition.
+Moreover, one retroposon can insert into another (i.e. transposition into transposition).
 These nested mobile elements insertions provide precious information about the relative times during which given retroposon families integrated into genomes: young elements can insert into older ones, but the reciprocal is impossible.

-- SINEs specific to the lineage leading to opossum => phylogenetically informative markers present in the opossum lineage;
+- Those specific to the lineage leading to opossum => phylogenetically informative markers present in the opossum lineage;

-- SINEs specific to the lineage leading to kangaroo => phylogenetically informative markers present in the kangaroo lineage;
+- These specific to the lineage leading to kangaroo => phylogenetically informative markers present in the kangaroo lineage;

-- SINEs active in both species => phylogenetically informative markers present in both lineages.
+- Those active in both species => phylogenetically informative markers present in both lineages.

 Authors did not find any loci containing elements present in opossum plus Paucituberculata but absent in kangaroo, which would have supported the alternative of a close relationship between Didelphimorphia and Paucituberculata.
-They screened for markers that would support the alternative hypothesis of Paucituberculata being the sister to all marsupials: experimental verification showed that all of the putative elements were also present in the order Paucituberculata (Rhyncholestes), thus supporting the monophyly of marsupials, but not the basal divergence.
+They screened for markers that would support the alternative hypothesis of Paucituberculata being the sister to all marsupials.
+Experimental verification showed that all of the putative elements were also present in the order Paucituberculata (Rhyncholestes), thus supporting the monophyly of marsupials, but not the basal divergence.

-Two competing hypotheses exist regarding Microbiotheria: the latter are either excluded from the Australasian order (based on nuclear protein-coding genes) or embeded into it (completely or partially based on mitochondrial data).
-No reliable marsupial phylogeny is established up to now.
-In the present study, authors provide evidence for 4 independent diagnostic retroposon insertions which allow to place Microbiotheria within South America marsupials.
+Two competing hypotheses exist regarding Microbiotheria.
+The latter are either excluded from the Australasian order (on the basis of nuclear protein-coding genes); or embedded into it (completely or partially based on mitochondrial data).
+No reliable marsupial phylogeny exists today.
+In the present study, authors provide evidence for four independent diagnostic retroposon insertions.
+The latter allow placing Microbiotheria within South America marsupials.